Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 All Board Directors have access to the Company Secretary, who advises them on Board and governance matters.
 The Chief Executive Officer, Chief Financial Officer and the Company Secretary work together to ensure that Board papers are clear, accurate, delivered in a timely manner to Directors, and of sufficient quality to enable the Board to discharge its duties.
 As well as the support of the Company Secretary, there is a procedure in place for any Director to take independent professional advice at the Group’s expense in the furtherance of their duties, where considered necessary or advisable.

 Following recommendations from the Nomination Committee, taking into account the results of the Board's performance evaluation process, the Board considers that all Directors continue to be effective, committed to their roles and have sufficient time available to perform their duties.
-In accordance with the Company’s Articles of Association one third of Directors are to retire by rotation excluding those appointed during the year and those re-elected at the Group’s AGM.
+In accordance with the Company’s Articles of Association one third of Directors are to retire by rotation excluding those appointed during the year and those re-elected at the Group’s AGM in 2021 as set out in the Notice of AGM.

 Directors’ Conflicts of Interest